 The highest form of power is making people want to do it

-In the free world we live in, most power is exercised not through coercion, but through persuasion and influence.
+In the free world we live in, power is exercised less with coercion, and more with persuasion and influence.

 But some do it more.
 And some always fall for it.

 Learning how manipulation works make sure you’re not part of the second group.

 What’s manipulation: Manipulation is persuasion that either harms the victim, blinds the victim to better alternatives, or makes the victim feel good while actually disempowering them.

 These posts will give a good idea on how manipulation works (and how pervasive it is):

 - Machiavellian Life Strategies: the forum side of manipulation

 - Corporate manipulation: warning, you might start looking differently at your employer